canonical/kernel-docs/docs/how-to/index.md

 # How-to guides

-These guides accompany through the various stages and building and publishing kernel packages and components.
+These guides accompany through the various stages of building and publishing kernel packages and components.

 ```{toctree}